holguinj/puppet-docs/source/puppet/3.6/reference/future_lang_expressions.markdown

 ### `*` (multiplication)

 Resolves to the product of the two operands.
+Not to be confused with the [splat operator](#splat), which only takes one operand.

 ### `%` (modulo)